DevilBotz2876/devilbotz2876/pages/mentors.md

   <!-- Lou -->
   <div class="row row-ruled">
     <div class="col-md-3"><img src="https://drive.google.com/thumbnail?id=1jefLuMbNVAV4XqA95EdNeVKqupb1Nr89&sz=w300" class="img-responsive" /></div>
-    <div>Lou Gnerre is a jack of all trades.
+    <div><strong>Lou Gnerre</strong> is a jack of all trades.
 He started off as an electronics technician, then got a degree in Electrical Engineering, and is now working at <em>MITRE</em>.
 He joined the DevilBotz in 2024 and works with the mechanical, electrical, and software teams to assemble the robot and write test code.
 Not only is he passionate about mechanics, he also loves sports.
 He has played hockey and basketball while also coaching lacrosse for 20 years!
 Additionally, he enjoys going to the gym in his free time.
     </div>
   </div>